-If you are required to file Form IL-1065, you should register by calling our Central Registration Division at 217 785-3707, and they will either send you the correct form to complete or assist you by telephone.
+If you are required to file Form IL-1065, you should register by calling our Central Registration Division at 217 785-3707.
+You may be able to register electronically.
+Visit our Web site at www.lLtax.com for more information.

-Registering with the Illinois Department of Revenue (IDOR) prior to filing your return ensures that your tax returns are accurately processed and that you receive the appropriate forms.
+Registering with the Illinois Department of Revenue (IDOR), prior to filing your return ensures that your tax returns are accurately processed.